 Led by Nigel Taylor, this year's work was Benjamin Britten's Ceremony of Carols with Denise Leigh, renowned Soprano soloist and accompanied by professional harpist the wonderful Louise Thomson.

 We hope all that attended had an enjoyable day and benefitted from the experience.

 We, as Moorland Voices were pleased with the musicality and enthusiasm of the guests which led to what became a wonderful and memorable performance!

 We thank you for your hard work and hope to see you all again.

 April 19th 2018 - Local Choir Gains International Connections.

-Further to their highly successful trip to South Africa last year and several well-received local concerts, Moorland Voices once again prove that they are becoming an “International” choir to rival the best.
+Further to their highly successful trip to South Africa last year and several well-received local concerts, Moorland Voices once again prove that it is becoming an “International” choir to rival the best.

-On April 19th 2018, they left for The Netherlands where they joined their Dutch friends “de Faneweeven of Heerenvane” (the mad wives of Heerenvane) and gained a standing ovation at the end of their joint concert.
+On April 19th 2018, the choir left for The Netherlands where they joined their Dutch friends “de Faneweeven of Heerenvane” (the mad wives of Heerenvane) and gained a standing ovation at the end of their joint concert.